corpetty/ScalIT-Scripts/README.md

 ## Methods for filling Python Classes

-  - Fill in the relevant **ScalIT** variables in the mkO3.py file, which creates a large dictionary of dictionaries, and then calls methods for creating class instances, which are then manipulated.
-This is a primitive way of populating the class instances, but it was converted from old work.
-Future methods will be more user-proof and easy to understand.
+  - Fill in the relevant **ScalIT** variables in molecular parameters file.
+Running ScriptIT.py with this file as an argument creates a large dictionary of dictionaries, and then calls methods for creating class instances, based on which option you choose from the main menu.

 ## Platforms that have been implemented

   - local platform that runs **ScalIT**
   - Robinson HPCC at TTU
   - Hrothgar HPCC at TTU
-  - Lonestar HPCC at UT Austin
+  - Lonestar4 HPCC at UT Austin

 ## Systems that have been implemented

 All triatomics that are currently implemented in **ScalIT**.
-Future add-on methods will auto-load defaults for specific molecules.

 ## Requirements
   1. Python 3.2 or greater